edgelesssys/constellation/docs/docs/getting-started/examples/filstash-s3proxy.md

   - "s3.us-east-1.amazonaws.com"
 ```

-The spec also includes a volume mount for the TLS certificate and adds it to the pod's truststore.
+The spec also includes a volume mount for the TLS certificate and adds it to the pod's certificate trust store.
 Not doing this will result in TLS authentication errors.

 3. Apply the file: `kubectl apply -f deployment-filestash.yaml`

-Afterwards you can use a port forward to access the Filestash pod:
+Afterward, you can use a port forward to access the Filestash pod:
 `kubectl port-forward pod/$(kubectl get pod --selector='app=filestash' -o=jsonpath='{.items[*].metadata.name}') 8443:8443`